apache/beam/examples/java/src/main/java/org/apache/beam/examples/complete/datatokenization/README.md

         - **bigTableKeyColumnName**: Column name to use as a key in Cloud BigTable
         - **bigTableColumnFamilyName**: Column family name to use in Cloud BigTable
 - DSG parameters
-    - **dsgUri**: URI for the API calls to DSG
+    - **rpcUri**: URI for the API calls to DSG
     - **batchSize**: Size of the batch to send to DSG per request
-    - **payloadConfigGcsPath**: GCS path to the payload configuration file with an array of fields to extract for tokenization
+    - **payloadConfigPath**: Path to the payload configuration file with an array of fields to extract for tokenization

 The template allows for the user to supply the following optional parameter:

-- **nonTokenizedDeadLetterGcsPath**: GCS folder where failed to tokenize data will be stored
+- **nonTokenizedDeadLetterPath**: Folder where failed to tokenize data will be stored

 in the following format: